Genital warts

 Prevention

-If you want to learn how to prevent genital warts, a good place to start is by finding out about the that causes them and how it is passed on.
-Doctors such as dermatologists and specialists in sexual health or your local health department can tell you more about warts and other STIs and how you can prevent them.
+If you want to prevent genital warts, a good place to start is by finding out about the that causes them and how it is passed on.
+Doctors such as skin specialists (dermatologists) and specialists in sexual health, your local health department and (in Germany) the Deutsche Aidshilfe organization can tell you more about warts and other STIs and how you can prevent them.

-HPV provides effective, safe protection against genital warts and other tissue growths caused by HPVs.
+HPV vaccines provide effective, safe protection against genital warts and other changes in your tissue that can be caused by HPVs.

 Using condoms or femidoms doesn’t prevent completely, but it does reduce the risk.